Mission & History

-Today, HFJ is on the leading edge of philanthropy.
-We still rely on a community-centered model to guide our funding decisions.
+Today, HFJ still relies on a community-centered model to guide all of our funding decisions.
 Our participatory grantmaking programs prioritize community organizing that is led by Black People, Indigenous People, and people of color (BIPOC).
 To date, we have awarded more than $10 million to grassroots organizations across Minnesota.

 Our work is:

 - People-centered.
 Everything we do has roots in community.

 - People-informed.
 Trusted volunteers guide our strategies, grantmaking decisions, and fundraising.